 When Should You Take Citrulline Malate?

-Citrulline Malate should be supplemented on training days, 20-30 minutes pre-workout.
+The best time to take Citrulline Malate is on training days, 20-30 minutes pre-workout.
 Citrulline Malate does not need to be dosed, cycled, or loaded on non-training days.

 What's The Best Citrulline Malate Supplement?

-Unlike other pre-workout supplements that under-dose their ingredients Swolverine's Citrulline Malate offers 5g per serving with 100 unflavored servings per bottle.
+Unlike other pre-workout supplements that under-dose their ingredients Swolverine's L-Citrulline powder offers 5g per serving with 100 unflavored servings per bottle.
 Citrulline Malate naturally promotes the production of nitric oxide (NO), which supports greater endurance, muscle force, power, and delays muscle fatigue* Citrulline Malate is proven to help promote strength, improve endurance, and optimize muscle recovery.

 What Are The Side Effects Of Citrulline Malate?